Bark for Life – Healthy Dog Treat Sponsor Project 2016

 - Duck Jerky – nearly 100% duck – a nice protein change from chicken

-- Roo meatballs and chicken meatballs – 85% meat based, good for general treat, reward, training etc
+- Roo meatballs and chicken meatballs – 85% meat based, good for a general treat, reward, training etc

 - Beef mini biscuits – includes real beef, just not “beef flavour”